 SaaS license fees entitle a specified number of users to utilize the Kneat Gx platform hosted on a secure cloud server.
 SaaS license fee revenue is recognized over time, on a recurring monthly basis, as the services are performed.
-For the three-month period ended December 31, 2021 SaaS license fees were \$3,035,105 as compared to \$1,137,589 for the three-month period ended December 31, 2020.
-The increase of \$1,897,515 in SaaS license fees was a result of onboarding new SaaS customers quarter over quarter, and the scaling of the number of licenses purchased by existing customers.
-At the end of 2021 the Company had 48 contracted customers, who had chosen Kneat as their global enterprise e-validation platform.
-Some of these customers are still in the initial deployment phase and will start contributing to revenue when they go-live post deployment.
-In recent quarters, these customer scalings have contributed strongly to ARR growth.
+For the three-month period ended March 31, 2022 SaaS license fees were \$3,298,356 as compared to \$1,290,796 for the three-month period ended March 31, 2021.
+The increase of \$2,007,560 in SaaS license fees was a result of onboarding new SaaS customers quarter over quarter, and the scaling of the number of licenses purchased by existing customers.
+In some quarters, these customer scalings have contributed strongly to ARR growth.
 While our growth trajectory continues upwards, large scaling events are somewhat unpredictable in their timing and given the early growth stage of the company, they can result in period-to-period variability in ARR growth rates.
-The Company estimates that this existing base will contribute in excess of \$50 million in Annual Recurring Revenue when all customers are fully scaled to all validation processes across all their sites.

 On-premise license fees entitle a customer to use the Kneat Gx platform for a set number of users, hosted on the customers' servers.
 These license fees are one-time-per license and paid upfront.
 In order to increase the number of licenses, the customer must pay additional license fees in advance of the license being granted.
-On-premise license fee revenue for the three-month period ended December 31, 2021 was \$1,227,903 as compared to \$583,700 for the three-month period ended December 31, 2020.
-The increase of \$644,203 in on-premise license fees was due to the scaling of a number of on-premise licenses with existing legacy on-premise customers during the quarter leading to recognition of the associated one-time upfront on-premise license fees in the current quarter.
+On-premise license fee revenue for the three-month period ended March 31, 2022 was \$688,418 as compared to \$133,654 for the three-month period ended March 31, 2021.
+The increase of \$554,764 in on-premise license fees was driven by license scaling with two existing legacy customers leading to recognition of the associated one-time upfront license fees in the current quarter.
+These legacy customers continue to scale their use of their on-premise versions of Kneat Gx as they work towards transitioning to the SaaS instance.

 Maintenance fees are established annually for on-premise licenses.
 Maintenance fees, which entitle the customer to front line support and software upgrades, are paid up front and are generally recurring annually.
-Maintenance fee revenue for the three-month period ended December 31, 2021 was \$216,304 as compared to \$274,198 for the three-month period ended December 31, 2020.
-The decrease of \$57,897 in maintenance fees in the current quarter was due to existing customers transitioning to SaaS during 2021 leading to a reduction in the associated maintenance fee revenue recognized during the quarter ended 31 December 2021.
+Maintenance fee revenue for the three-month period ended March 31, 2022 was \$213,494 as compared to \$220,478 for the three-month period ended March 31, 2021.
+The slight decrease of \$6,984 in maintenance fees in the current quarter was due to existing customers transitioning to SaaS during the period since March 31, 2021.
+This decrease was slightly offset by the scaling of on-premise licenses with existing customers that occurred during the quarter

 Professional services and other revenue vary by customer depending on the customer specific needs.
 Service fees may include training; development of custom reports; upgrades; pilots for potential customers; process mapping and deployment services.
-Professional services and other revenues for the three-month period ended December 31, 2021 were \$1,783,727 as compared to \$967,087 for the three-month period ended December 31, 2020.
-This increase of \$816,640 was primarily due to an increase in customer numbers resulting in increased professional services being provided.
+Professional services and other revenues for the three-month period ended March 31, 2022 were \$999,334 as compared to \$710,454 for the three-month period ended March 31, 2021.
+This overall increase of \$288,880 was primarily due to an increase in customer numbers resulting in increased professional services being provided.
 It is also impacted by the timing of service milestones being met relating to software deployments.